Learn about the dangers that exist in your house everyday that can harm your parrot

 3) Open Water

 Toilets are the most common source of open water in your home.
-A lot of us put our pet bird on a shower perch in the morning for a quick bird bath and quality time.
+A lot of us put our pet bird on a shower perch in the morning for a quick bird bath and to spend quality time with it.
 Don't forget to put the toilet lid down!
 Other water dangers to watch for are sinks, bathtubs, buckets, and your dog or cat water bowls.
-Hot pots of water on the stove are a frequent cause of death in pet birds.
+Hot pots of water on the stove are also a frequent cause of death in pet birds.

 4) Unhealthy Foods